-- -grad file Provide the diffusion-weighted gradient scheme used in the acquisition in a text file.
+- -grad encoding specify the diffusion-weighted gradient scheme used in the acquisition.
+The program will normally attempt to use the encoding stored in the image header.
 This should be supplied as a 4xN text file with each line is in the format [ X Y Z b ], where [ X Y Z ] describe the direction of the applied gradient, and b gives the b-value in units of s/mm^2.
-If a diffusion gradient scheme is present in the input image header, the data provided with this option will be instead used.

-- -fslgrad bvecs bvals Provide the diffusion-weighted gradient scheme used in the acquisition in FSL bvecs/bvals format files.
-If a diffusion gradient scheme is present in the input image header, the data provided with this option will be instead used.
+- -fslgrad bvecs bvals specify the diffusion-weighted gradient scheme used in the acquisition in FSL bvecs/bvals format.

-- -strides spec specify the strides of the output data in memory; either as a comma-separated list of (signed) integers, or as a template image from which the strides shall be extracted and used.
+- -stride spec specify the strides of the output data in memory, as a comma-separated list.
 The actual strides produced will depend on whether the output image format can support it.

 - -info display information messages.

 - -quiet do not display information messages or progress status.

 - -force force overwrite of output files.
 Caution: Using the same file as input and output might cause unexpected behaviour.

 - -nthreads number use this number of threads in multi-threaded applications (set to 0 to disable multi-threading)

 - -failonwarn terminate program if a warning is produced

 - -help display this information page and exit.